marekdlugos/kauzy/README.md

 ## Help Needed

 Since I have to take care of the project as whole, I would truly appreciate help with coding.
 A good place to start is to check out the [list of issues](https://github.com/marekdlugos/kauzy/issues).

+Additionally, make sure you join [our community Facebook Group](https://www.facebook.com/groups/549857232504407/) (preferred language is Slovak for now).

 ## Key Features